What is the SDFA?

 What kind of organization is the SDFA?

-The San Diego Faculty Association (SDFA) is a dues-paying organization of UCSD Senate faculty affiliated to the American Association of University Professors (AAUP) and the Council of University of California Faculty Associations (CUCFA).
+The San Diego Faculty Association (SDFA) is a dues-paying organization of UCSD Senate faculty affiliated with the Council of University of California Faculty Associations (CUCFA).
 The aim of the association is to preserve and promote public education of quality for all Californians.
 As such, we believe that the ongoing privatization process compromises the mission of the University of California as outlined in the 1960 California Master Plan for Higher Education and therefore curtails the possibility of equal and fair access to higher education as well as the promise of having a diverse university that reflects the population of California.

 The Council of University of California Faculty Associations (CUCFA) is an umbrella organization for the Faculty Associations (FAs) at each UC campus such as the SDFA.
 The purpose of this coalition is to coordinate efforts between the different FAs in the UC system, share information and resources among different campuses, engage in conversations with the Office of the President in Oakland and monitor the legislature in Sacramento.
 Other UC Faculty Associations include:

 - UC Berkeley

 - UC Santa Barbara